MsRice/SQL-Playground/README.md

 # SQL-Playground

-Here's to refamiliarizing your self with SQL and Building Databases!!
+Here's to refamiliarizing yourself with SQL and Building Databases!!